zhouzhuo810/Magpie/README.md

 - If you do not use LvBaseAdapter or RvBaseAdapter, Then you should invoke the method `ScreenAdapterUtil.getInstance().loadView(view);` when you create ViewHolder.

-- If you want use in custom View, you should invoke the method `ScreenAdapterUtil.getInstance().getScaledValue(int);` when you what to scale the dynamic value.
+- If you want to use in custom View, you should invoke the method `ScreenAdapterUtil.getInstance().getScaledValue(int);` when you what to scale the dynamic value.

+- If you don't want to use `ScreenAdapterUtil.getInstance()`, just replace it with `SimpleUtil`.

 #### BaseActivity